It’s

 (WIWD) Jabrill Peppers, S, Michigan

-111. Cleveland Browns (via Philadelphia): Jalen Tabor, CB, Florida
+111. Cleveland Browns (via Philadelphia): Jalen

 (WIWD) Dalvin Cook, RB, FSU